hodgettsp/ces_data/paper.md

 Due to the structure of `get_ces` it is possible to load the same dataset twice.
 This allows the downloaded files to be removed from the computer, while also allowing a dataset to be reloaded incase an unmanipulated version is required.

-Each dataset is loaded under the type labelled.
+Each dataset is loaded as the type labelled.